dd32/td-gh-ex/README.txt

 7. OPTIONAL: Install additional plugins to enhance your blog

-Atahualpa3 should work with just about any plugin.
+Atahualpa should work with just about any plugin.
 Besides that it has improved plug & play support for these plugins:

 WP-PageNavi